 However, the most popular time of the year to visit is in summer when the temperatures are warm and there’s less rainfall.
 However, it can get a bit crazy down at the Prom during these months, with a crowded campground and exorbitant prices.

-I visited in the middle of winter, which, although cold overnight, was not as bad as you might think.
+I have visited in the middle of winter, which, although cold overnight, was not as bad as you might think.
 I had incredibly clear days and got to enjoy the place in relative peace.
 If you’re thinking about visiting in winter, I would suggest making sure that you take warm clothing and try to go when there’s a clear weather window.
 If you get lucky with blue skies, it can actually be a great time to visit.

 Otherwise, I would recommend shoulder seasons like spring or autumn, when crowds are still low, but the weather is warmer than winter.